Benny Goodman

-Benjamin David Goodman (May 30, 1909 – June 13, 1986) was an American clarinetist and bandleader, known as the "King of Swing".
-His orchestra did well commercially.
+Benjamin David Goodman (May 30, 1909 – June 13, 1986) was an American jazz clarinetist and bandleader, known as the "King of Swing".

-From 1936 until the mid-1940s, Goodman led one of the most popular swing big bands in the United States.
+From 1935 until the mid-1940s, Goodman led one of the most popular swing big bands in the United States.
 His concert at Carnegie Hall in New York City on January 16, 1938, is described by critic Bruce Eder as "the single most important jazz or popular music concert in history: jazz's 'coming out' party to the world of 'respectable' music."

 Goodman's bands started the careers of many jazz musicians.
 During an era of racial segregation, he led one of the first integrated jazz groups, his trio and quartet.
 He continued performing until the end of his life while pursuing an interest in classical music.

 Early years

 Goodman was the ninth of twelve children born to poor Jewish emigrants from the Russian Empire.
 His father, David Goodman, came to the United States in 1892 from Warsaw in partitioned Poland and became a tailor.
 His mother, Dora Grisinsky, came from Kaunas.
-They met in Baltimore, Maryland, and moved to Chicago before Goodman's birth.
+They met in Baltimore, Maryland and moved to Chicago before Goodman's birth.
 With little income and a large family, they moved to the Maxwell Street neighborhood, an overcrowded slum near railroad yards and factories that was populated by German, Irish, Italian, Polish, Scandinavian, and Jewish immigrants.

-Money was a constant problem.
-On Sundays, his father took the children to free band concerts in Douglass Park, the first time Goodman experienced live professional performances.
-Believing that music might be a ticket out of poverty for his sons, Goodman’s father enrolled ten-year-old Goodman and two of his brothers in free music classes, from 1919, at the Kehelah Jacob Synagogue.
-His older brothers were given a tuba and a trumpet, while Benny, the smallest, got a clarinet.
-Benny also received two years of clarinet lessons from the classically trained clarinetist and Chicago Symphony Orchestra member, Franz Schoepp.
-During the next year Goodman joined the boys club band at Hull House, where he received lessons from director James Sylvester.
-By joining the band, he was entitled to spend two weeks at a summer camp near Chicago.
-It was the only time he could get away from his bleak neighborhood.
-At 13, he got his first union card.
-He performed on Lake Michigan excursion boats, and in 1923 played at Guyon's Paradise, a local dance hall.
+Goodman grew up in poverty, where money was a constant problem for his family.
+On Sundays, his father took the children to free band concerts in Douglas Park; this was the first time Goodman experienced live professional performances.
+Hoping that music would offer his sons an escape from poverty and help keep them out of trouble, David Goodman enrolled ten-year-old Benny and two of his brothers in free music classes at the Kehelah Jacob Synagogue, starting in 1919.
+His older brothers were given a tuba and a trumpet, while Benny, the youngest, received a clarinet.
+Additionally, Benny took two years of clarinet lessons from Franz Schoepp, a classically trained clarinetist and member of the Chicago Symphony Orchestra.
+The following year, Goodman joined the boys' club band at Hull House, where he received instruction from the band director, James Sylvester.
+By joining the band, he had the chance to spend two weeks at a summer camp near Chicago, which was his only opportunity to escape his tough neighborhood.
+At the age of 13, he obtained his first union card and performed on excursion boats on Lake Michigan.
+In 1923, he played at Guyon's Paradise, a local dance hall.

-In the summer of 1923, he met cornetist and composer Bix Beiderbecke.
-He attended the Lewis Institute (Illinois Institute of Technology) in 1924 as a high-school sophomore and played clarinet in a dance hall band.
+In the summer of 1923, he met the cornetist and composer Bix Beiderbecke.
+He attended the Lewis Institute (now the Illinois Institute of Technology) in 1924 as a high school sophomore and played clarinet in a dance hall band.
 When he was 17, his father was killed by a passing car after stepping off a streetcar, which Goodman called "the saddest thing that ever happened in our family".